forwinder15/learndiesels/content/posts/2019-04-05--do-diesel-mechanics-get-paid-flat-rate/index.md

 ---
 title: Do Diesel Mechanics Get Paid Flat Rate?
-category: Common Questions
+category: common questions
 cover: monop.png
 author: Johnathan Coker
-updated: 'Last updated: Jan 10, 2020'
+updated: "Last updated: Jan 10, 2020"
 ---

 So, you are looking at jobs.
 You see a company that says it pays flat rate to its mechanics.
 Is that a deal?
 What is flat rate?
 Do all mechanics make flat rate?
 Let's dive into that.

 Do diesel mechanics make flat rate? **No. Most diesel mechanics are paid hourly.
 There may be exceptions but, the majority are not flat rate.
 Flat rate is usually given at dealerships and other small shops.**

 **Let's look at what flat rate is, why it sucks, and why you should never work anywhere that has that pay structure.**